 406 – Landscape Felting

-Laura loves to play with color and design, and the knitting of the Sámi peoples in northern Scandinavia fits that bill while exciting her historically and culturally.
+Laura Ricketts lives in Indiana.
+She loves to play with color and design, and the knitting of the Sámi peoples in northern Scandinavia fits that bill while exciting her historically and culturally.
 She knits, crochets, spins, quilts, cross stitches, and has just started weaving and making bobbin lace.
 She has lectured and taught at Finnfest, Vesterheim Norwegian-American museum, ASI, and the Nordic Knitting Conference in Seattle.
-In between writing articles and patterns, she chases her three kids, tries to force meaningful time and attend all their events.
+In between writing articles and patterns, she enjoys her three kids, tries to force meaningful time and keep track of their lives.